 At this moment, I'm not.

 I've just published my first batch of Best Cinematography predictions with Claudio Miranda's work on Ang Lee's Life of Pi at #1.
-As I said in today's podcast, Life of Pi is the first non-IMAX 3-D film I have ever seen that I believe I can honestly say benefit from the use of 3-D. The movie is spectacular from a visual standpoint.
+Life of Pi is the first non-IMAX 3-D film I have ever seen that I believe I can honestly say benefit from the use of 3-D. The movie is spectacular from a visual standpoint.
 It stands out among the rest of the contenders in ways they can't really compete.

 I do, however, have Deakins at #2, a decision I wrestled with when considering Mihai Malaimare Jr.'s work on Paul Thomas Anderson's The Master, another visually stunning film and one I'd argue uses the camera in a more narrative way than we see in Skyfall.